 - Experience with choosing the appropriate method for policy analysis and research and delivering high quality research or analytical products with teams

-Preferred start date: April 2020, based in Washington, DC
+Preferred start date: Spring 2020, based in Washington, DC

 Salary: Commensurate with qualifications and experience, and includes ACEEE’s generous benefits package which includes health, dental, vision, disability, and life insurance coverage; a 403(b) retirement plan; transportation and bike share benefits; three weeks of vacation in the first year and four weeks thereafter.